Project Valhalla (Java language): Primitive classes

+System.out.printf("Double List: %s%n", doubleList);

-Classes for the Basic Primitives
+Classes for the basic primitives

-This JEP is meant to express the classical primitive types of the Java Virtual Machine (byte, char, short, int, long, boolean, float, double) as Primitive Classes.
+This JEP is meant to express the classical primitive types of the Java Virtual Machine (byte, char, short, int, long, boolean, float, double) as primitive classes.

 Traditionally, the eight primitive types are treated separately from all other types.
 Providing primitive class declarations from them removes much of this special-casing, leading to a more elegant and easy to understand type system.

 Technical benefits and implications

 Memory access performance and the efficiency of 'boxed' value access are a major area to be addressed by these features.
 'Value Type' features and 'Generic specialization' (when applied to lists or collections) reduce memory usage, but more importantly avoid pointer indirection which typically causes a cache miss.

 Instead of a list or array of object references, pointing to data values scattered throughout memory, Project Valhalla enhancements will enable list or array values to potentially be laid out linearly—without indirection—as a consecutive block of memory.

 Value Types are envisaged as "Codes like a class, works like an int!"
 Synchronization and inheritance would be excluded for Value Types.
 These would no longer require object identity and associated memory/ pointer overheads, though would be able to assume a 'boxed' form for compatibility.

+Brian Goetz, the engineer behind Project Valhalla, suggested that operator overloading could be added to Java after the introduction of value types.